 - Plan ahead.
 Before you operate the moving truck, be sure you’re familiar with your route, the rules of the road and the weather forecast (nobody wants to have their first experience behind the wheel of a truck rental include a surprise snowstorm).

 - Know how much you’re storing or transporting.
-This will help to make sure you have the proper truck size.
+This will help to make sure you have the proper moving truck rental size.
 Unsure of which size to go with?
 Remember that it’s better to say you’re going to store more and not end up using that space, than to say you need a small truck and end up needing more space – or dangerously overloading your rental.

 Properly pack the truck.